-While planned improvements to the public realm at several key junctions and urban villages are welcome, it is essential that every opportunity is taken to improve the public realm and - in line with the Dublin City Development Plan - make our villages and communities liveable, accessible, sustainable, and walkable/wheelable places.
-To support good planning and sustainable development, the opportunity for placemaking should have a higher priority in the general objectives of the proposed scheme; where placemaking is described as a measure to mitigate the impacts of the scheme, it should be a primary goal.
-As it stands, the potential for BusConnects to deliver significant enhancement to the public realm has been underplayed in the proposal and undersold to the communities set to benefit.
+While planned improvements to the public realm at several key junctions and the urban village of Kimmage are welcome, it is essential that every opportunity is taken to improve the public realm and - in line with the Dublin City Development Plan - make our villages and communities liveable, accessible, sustainable, and walkable/wheelable places.
+The potential for BusConnects to deliver significant enhancement to the public realm is huge, and far from being merely a tool to mitigate the impacts of the the new corridor, every opportunity should be taken to put placemaking at the forefront of design considerations in order to support good planning and sustainable development in the impacted communities.

 Optimising this potential would not just signify a commitment to sustainable development, it would also lead to better outcomes for public transport use.
-Simply put, if people can't walk comfortably to, and wait comfortably at a bus stop, they won't use the bus.
-For this reason, shelter designs must be safe, well lit, age-friendly and accessible; they should be safe for people with vision impairment to access and use, and designs should generally minimise the potential for conflict between pedestrians and cyclists.
-Furthermore, stops and shelters should be attractive and sustainable in their own right, and the NTA should look to 'green roof' design options in use across Europe to mitigate the impacts of biodiversity loss elsewhere in the proposal.
+If people can't walk comfortably to, and wait comfortably at a bus stop, they won't use the bus, and likewise an attractive, well maintained and safe public realm encourages walking and active travel.
+For this reason, bus shelter designs must be safe, well lit, age-friendly and accessible; they should be safe for people with vision impairment to access and use, and designs should generally minimise the potential for conflict between pedestrians and cyclists.

+Furthermore, stops and shelters should be attractive and sustainable in their own right, and the NTA should look to 'green roof' design options in use across Europe to enhance biodiversity and contribute to an overall greening of the streetscapes.

 While recognising that the provision of efficient, regular and reliable public transport is a first step in enabling people to opt-out of private car ownership, it is essential that such a major overhaul of Dublin's primary public transport system aligns with the objectives of the city's Development Plan.
 To this end, public realm improvements should include widening footpaths; providing civic spaces, greening, rain gardens and biodiverse landscaping; and offer continuous, safe and segregated cycling infrastructure.

 We must take this opportunity to allocate the maximum space possible to people; to design our public spaces inclusively and with The Hierarchy of the Street in mind (see below); and to pave the way for a sustainable future where our streets and urban villages are not dominated by cars.
 Disabled parking should be prioritised over pay-and-display in all on-street parking plans, and age-friendly parking bays should be introduced for those with reduced mobility or no access to alternative modes of transport.